FredHutch/octapus/README.md

 executed, including the annotation of input genomes using Prokka and the comparison of those genomes using clinker to form an interactive visualization (saved in the html/ output folder).

-As an alternative approach, we suggest using the entrypoint 'FredHutch/BOFFO/annotate.nf', which allows the user to annotate just a subset of the results from a set of BOFFO alignments.
+As an alternative approach, we suggest using the entrypoint 'FredHutch/OCTAPUS/annotate.nf', which allows the user to annotate just a subset of the results from a set of OCTAPUS alignments.

 Citations: